 We support and facilitate local artists through initiatives such as Format Editions, Broadsheet Editions and services designed to manage the logistics of printing, framing and delivery - enabling Australian artists to easily monetise their works via their online stores.

 Step by step

 What we're working on

 There’s a lot more to go on our trajectory to a fully sustainable supply chain.
 Check back with us in a few years and we may even be touting a B-Corp.
 In the meantime, we’ve got some work to do.

 1) Overcoming mileage by offering pickup for local customers

 2) Finding a sustainable alternative to acrylic and foam core that protect your work for years to come without a millenia in landfill (unless you are the next Michelangelo in which case future generations will be thanking you for choosing Format).

-We’re so motivated by our customers and the artists we work with who strive for sustainability in their own lives and practices, so love to hear if you have any feedback or ideas.
+We’re continually motivated by our customers and the artists we work with who strive for sustainability in their own lives and practices, so we’d appreciate it if you have any feedback.

-Please send us an email with your thoughts on how we can better our processes for a more sustainable outcome for all.
+Please send us an email at email@example.com with your thoughts on how we can better our processes for a more sustainable outcome for all.